bmd007/reactiveland/blog/posts/mutual-like-match-making/README.md

  - This post is not about stream processing being a good or bad approach here.
 Rather, a thought experiment on Event-Driven systems.

 ### Event storming
- - Alice is swiping left and right through available* people.
+ - Alice is swiping left and right through available* candidates.
  - Alice likes Bod
  - Alice dislikes John
  - Bob likes Alice (likes back)
  - Alice and Bob are matched

-       *Available people are people who are doing the same, swiping.
+       *Available candidates are people who are doing the same, swiping.
        There can be a time difference between when each person starts swiping.
-But as long as it's not too different, it should still be considered available.
+But as long as it's not too different, it should still be considered availablity.
        Other parameters, like The location from which has started swiping, can be used to limit who is available to whom.
        In this post, we skip all of them as they can be handled without introducing a change to the overall system design.